import psychopg2

 It’s common to provide environment variables directly to functions as arguments, including as defaults, though you can also put the values in normal Python or R variables and use them from there.

 The most common way to set environment variables in a development environment is to load secrets from a text file.
-In Python, environment variables are usually set by reading a .env
+Environment variable are usually set in Python by reading a .env

 package is a good choice for doing this.